Reducing the threat of termites is easy!

 A common question is what do I do to protect my home against termites?

-Firstly, To answer this question a general understanding is needed of building and slab type, Age, The risk factor of “Undetected” Termite Entry, Location of the property, The conducive conditions to a termite attack and any signs that the house has had measures put in place to protecting your home against termites.
+Firstly, To answer this question a general understanding is needed of building and slab type, Age, The risk factor of “Undetected” Termite Entry, Location of the property, The conducive conditions to a termite attack and any signs that the house has had measures put in place to protect your home against termites.

 Undetected Termite Entry

 Undetected Termite Entry.
 The word undetected plays a huge role in Termite Management.
 Undetected Termite Entry is the ability for termites to enter your home undetected.
 Termite management building codes have changed and the Industry adopted this phrase “Undetected Termite Entry” as it is a major issue.
 Thus, changing now how we build houses and protect houses against undetected termite entry.
-In the past, we relied heavily upon chemicals.
+In the past, we relied heavily on chemicals.
 Now the focus is on physical barriers to stop “undetected termite entry” enabling us to identify termites entering the building via exposure to prevent unseen internal termite entry leading to unknown activity and damage caused by termites.

 2001 and the late 90s had a huge change in termite management.
 The focus was to not rely on strong chemicals to repel termites away from under the slab.
 The focus was to adopt a slab design acting as a barrier so termites expose themselves upon entry.
 The use of chemicals was effective, however, they were detrimental to the environment and also have a life span.
 Houses built before 2001 with an infill slab are at a High Risk of undetected termite entry due to chemical expiry and slab design.